olik30/k30-physics-mcq-trainer/docs/internal-notes.md

 - Day 8: Hooked up an auto-generation draft loop, but the model’s answers still need work—everything landed in the reject pile for another pass.
 - Day 9: Added an automatic checker that cleans the MCQ files, flags broken entries, and shows which topics/AO tags still need attention.
 - Day 10: Packaged the approved MCQs into train/val/test chat files so the AI can start learning without any manual prep.
+- Day 11: Trained the first local adapter (tiny sanity run) and captured logs/config so the full GPU run can pick up where we left off.

 ==============================================================================================================